VladimirKalachikhin/Galadriel-cache/README.md

 Custom sources are in _mapsources/_<br>
 Help about map sources are in _mapsources/mapsources.txt_

-If you use nginx to serve cache, configure 404 helper to proxy: nginx.conf:
+If you use nginx to serve cache, configure 404 helper to proxy:<br>
+nginx.conf:
 ```
 http {